 Customers and Consumption

 Direct service to residential, commercial, industrial and electric power generation end-users in TGS’s concession area is provided by four gas distribution companies in the area, all of which are connected to the TGS system: MetroGas S.A. (“MetroGas”), Gas Natural BAN S.A. (“Gas Ban”), Camuzzi Gas Pampeana S.A. (“Pampeana”) and Camuzzi Gas del Sur S.A. (“Sur”).
 These distribution companies collectively serve 66% of the distribution market in Argentina.
-The other five distribution companies (one of which does not currently deliver natural gas) are located in and serve Northern Argentina and are not connected directly to the TGS system.
+The other five Argentine distribution companies (one of which does not currently deliver natural gas) are located in and serve Northern Argentina and are not connected directly to the TGS system.

 Transportation Contracts